tlvince/xml-stream-saxjs/README.md

 # XmlStreamSax

-XmlStreamSax is a Node.js XML stream parser and editor, based on When in a browser environment: [sax-js](https://github.com/isaacs/sax-js).
+XmlStreamSax is a Node.js XML stream parser and editor, based on [sax-js](https://github.com/isaacs/sax-js).

 ## Rationale